 Discount On Bonds Payable

-Suppose a company requires funding for a proposed project.
+A company may require funding for a proposed project.

-When issuing their bond, the company will consider the current level of interest rates.
+When issuing their bond, the bond’s issuer will consider the current level of interest rates.

 They will set their bond’s coupon rate at or around this level.